archatas/django-include-by-ajax/README.md

 ## Implementation Details

-When you use the `{% include_by_ajax template_name %}`, the page is loaded and rendered twice: once it is loaded with empty placeholders `<section class="ajax-placeholder"></section>`.
-Then it is loaded by Ajax again, and the placeholders get the data rendered.
-When the second load is complete, JavaScript replaces all the placeholders with their content.
+When you use the `{% include_by_ajax template_name %}`, the page is loaded and rendered twice:

+- At first, it is loaded and rendered minimally with empty placeholders `<section class="ajax-placeholder"></section>`.
+- Then, some JavaScript loads it fully by Ajax and replaces placeholders with their content.

 The templates that you include by Ajax can contain `<style>` and `<script>` tags which will be executed when loaded.